 After completing medical school around 1895, Dr. McCormick set up his medical practice in Wheatley.
 He was listed in the 1900 Business Directory.

 Dr. McCormick married Edith Woodbridge on his 28th birthday, October 25th, 1898 in Detroit, Michigan.
 She was born in Essex County on the 2nd of October 1869, the youngest of 4 daughters born to William Warden Woodbridge and the former Elizabeth Anne Hartley.
-Her siblings were; Adella, Wilhelmina and Anna.
+Her parents were farmers and her siblings were; Adella J. Woodbridge, Wilhelmina Harriett Woodbridge and Anna L. Woodbridge.
 Mrs. McCormick’s mother died on the 28th of October, 1869 when she was just 26 days old.
-Her father married Hannah Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Nora, William, Mary, Charles and Mabel (who died at the age of 3 months).
+Her father married Hannah Ryerson Aikman in Windsor on the 30th of January, 1872 and 5 more children were born; Norah Amelia Woodbridge, William Rhea Woodbridge, Mary Alexander Woodbridge, Charles Oliver Woodbridge and Mabel Vera Woodbridge (who died at the age of 3 months).

 Dr. and Mrs. McCormick had a son, Norman Arnold McCormick who was born on the 14th of June, 1901 in Wheatley.

 Dr. McCormick practiced medicine in Wheatley for 7 years and left for post-graduate studies in London, England from 1902 until 1903.
 In 1904 he practiced medicine in Detroit, Michigan for several months before moving back to Ontario and settling in Walkerville (Essex County).

 Dr. McCormick served as the Medical Officer of Health for Walkerville between 1910 and 1915.